tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

                | Load |
                +------+
 ~~~~
-{: #bottom-stack title="G-FAS or VPN label at bottom of label stack."}
+{: #bottom-stack title="FAS or VPN label at bottom of label stack."}

-> In some cases, the position of the G-FAS may not be at a fixed position
+> In some cases, the position of the FAS may not be at a fixed position
 in the MPLS label header.
-In this case, the G-FAS label can show up in any
+In this case, the FAS label can show up in any
 position in the MPLS label stack.
 To enable a transit router to identify
-the position of the G-FAS label, a special purpose label
+the position of the FAS label, a special purpose label
-can be used to indicate the presence of a G-FAS
+can be used to indicate the presence of a FAS
 in the MPLS label stack as shown in {{sli-sl}}.

 ~~~~
-     SR Adj-SID:          G-FAS: 1001
+     SR Adj-SID:          FAS: 1001
         9012: P1-P2
         9023: P2-PE2